malramsay64/phd-thesis/03_Dynamics/results.md

 - Calculation of alternative structural relaxations
     - van Hove relaxation -> Histogram over radius and time, for $i \ne j$
     - How close is $G(r)$ at time $t$ to $G(r)$ at time $0$.
+    - Two point time dependent correlation $G(r, t)$
+    - Four point time dependent density correlation $G(r_1, r_2, t)$ [@Daspugata1991]
+    - Assignment matching -> Hungarian Algorithm
+    - The idea of memory and caging?
+        - A distance of 0.4 is greater than would be expected for caging

 - Fit non-exponential relaxations
     - Kohlrausch function $\theta(t) = \exp(- (\frac{t}{\tau})^\beta$ where $0 < \beta \le 1$